guardian/matrixstore-client/README.md

 	disconnect | dis       - close the current connection opened by `connect` exit                   - leaves the program
-	stacktrace             - show detailed information for the last error that happened search {query-string}  - perform a search on the MatrixStore lookup {filepath}      - perform a basic search on MXFS_FILEPATH and return full metadata.
-Indended to be used for single files. md5 {oid}              - calculate appliance-side checksum for the given object.
+	stacktrace             - show detailed information for the last error that happened search {query-string}  - perform a search on the MatrixStore. lookup {filepath}      - perform a basic search on MXFS_FILEPATH and return full metadata.
+Indended to be used for single files - wildcard lookups probably won't work. md5 {oid}              - calculate appliance-side checksum for the given object.
 Get the OID from `search` or `lookup`. delete {oid}           - delete the object from the appliance.
 Note that if there is no Trash period configured, the file will be gone baby gone. set timeout {value}    - changes the async timeout parameter. {value} is a string that must parse to FiniteDuration, e.g. '1 minute' or '2 hours'.
 Default is one minute.